Hassan-Nabeel/Web_Scraping_Project/README.md

  Objective:
  - Scrape data from multiple web pages i.e., from the homepage to the last page, and make a data frame from it and save it to a CSV file.

- The following data are scraped from the website homepage:
+ The following data are scraped from the website:
   1.	quote
   2.	author
   3.	author_id